mmill224/capstone-fall2020/README.md

 Database setup
-Make sure the my sql server is running under the server tab select the server status open tables sql text file in the backend folder with sql work bench and click the lightning bolt
+Make sure the my sql server is running under the server tab select the server status type create databbase fpdatabase in the Query one text area open tables sql text file in the backend folder with sql work bench and click the lightning bolt

 Database connection setup